wang-owen/AR_Day_2024/README.md

 fails a level, the remaining levels will not be run
 - [TIP] To test your code faster, modify the agent list file to only have your agent
 - [TIP] To test one level at a time, comment out unwanted levels in the GAME_LEVELS variable in src/GameConfig.py
+- [TIP] To test your code faster, you can increase the FPS limit in src/GameConfig.py

 ### Game Scoring